renatobrf/kindle-teca/docs/political.md

 ## Geopolitical
 - New Cold Wars, by David Sanger
+    - about USA, Russia and China leadership.
 - The New Map, by Daniel Yergin
     - Energy and Geopolitics
-    - America, Russia and China new map
+    - USA, Russia and China new power map.